 The most important of various homological invariants in representation theory is the global dimension.
-The global dimension can be arbitrarily large.
-It thus reflects a minute property of the module categories.
-Auslander experimentally proposed representation dimension, based on an idea that the representation-theoretic properties such as the representation-finiteness must be controlled by the homological invariants such as the global dimension.
-This concept was not handled easily.
-The representation dimension is, however, important because it has provided many interesting issues in representation theory of algebras and has become one of the origins of cluster tilting theory proposed recently.
-An important concept introduced recently in connection with the representation dimension is Rouquier's dimension of triangulated category.
+An important concept introduced recently in connection with the global dimension is Rouquier's dimension of triangulated category.
 The derived dimension (=the dimension of the derived category) and the stable dimension (=the dimension of the stable derived category) of algebras are closely related to the global dimension and the representation dimension (Rouquier) so that they are especially interested in representation theory of algebras.

 Therefore, I considered that the representation-theoretic properties of algebras could be controlled by the derived dimension and the stable dimension.
 First, I would investigate the representation-theoretic properties of self-injective algebras having low stable dimension.
 Indeed, I proved that it has stable dimension 0 if and only if it is representation-finite [2].
-As an application, I exhibited in [4] (or [3]) that algebras having derived dimension 0 are closely related to self-injective ones having stable dimension 0, improving Chen-Ye-Zhang's result.

-Subsequently, I focused on Iwanaga-Gorenstein (=IG) algebras, a generalization of self-injective algebras, and their derived dimensions.
+As an application, I exhibited in [4] (or [3]) that algebras having derived dimension 0 are closely related to self-injective ones having stable dimension 0.
+Subsequently, I focused on Iwanaga-Gorenstein(=IG) algebras, a generalization of self-injective algebras, and their derived dimensions.
 It is, however, still a hard problem in general to give a precise value of the dimension of a given triangulated category.
 We hence introduce a concept of dimension of a triangulated category with respect to a fixed subcategory in [5] (This is joint work with Aihara, Araya, Iyama, and Takahashi [5]).
 Our method not only recovers some known results on the derived dimensions in the sense of Rouquier, but also applies to various commutative and non-commutative noetherian rings.

-As a consequence, for a cotilting module T having injective dimension $d \ge 1$ over a noetherian ring Λ , we obtained the fact that Λ has derived dimension with respect to \mathcal{X}T (constructed by T) is equal to d [8].
-Applying this to a commutative noetherian Cohen-Macaulay(=CM) local ring R with a canonical module, we had the fact that the derived dimension of R with respect to the category CM(R) of CM modules is the Krull dimension of R.
+As a consequence, for a cotilting module T having injective dimension $d \geq 1$ over a noetherian ring Λ , we obtained the fact that Λ has derived dimension with respect to \mathcal{X}T (constructed by T) is equal to d [8].

-In addition, I obtained the results related to a derived equivalence classification of self-injective algebras given by repetitive algebras with Asashiba, Kimura, and Nakashima (submitted [9]).
+In addition, I obtained the results related to a derived equivalence classification of self-injective algebras given by repetitive algebras with Asashiba, Kimura, and Nakashima [9].